onionApps/Chat.onion/README.md

 To hide all your information, including your metadata, identity, and IP address, Chat.onion uses onion routing (Tor) to send each message over several randomly selected proxy servers.
 Multiple layers of encryption are used to ensure that each proxy only knows it's immediate successor and predecessor, but not the entire message route.

-Chat.onion is completele free: There are no ads, you don't have to pay anything, and we can't sell your data.
-Chat.onion uses peer-to-peer technology and the existing Tor network, so we don't need to cover any server costs.

 Chat.onion users are identified via 16 character checksums of their public keys.
 To connect with other users, send them an invitation with your ID, show them your QR code, or use your camera to scan theirs.